Wisconsin Weather, Okra, and Jambalaya…

 You don't know a place until you eat a plate of its authentic food.

-You may have heard the old adage that says you don’t know someone until you walk a mile in their shoes.
-I believe that it is just as accurate that you don’t really know a place until you eat a plate of its authentic food.
-Therefore, many of the dishes I endeavor to replicate come from my having sampled the local cuisine at one point or time.
+You may have heard the adage that says you don’t know someone until you walk a mile in their shoes.
+I believe that it is just as accurate that you don’t know a place until you eat a plate of its authentic food.
+Therefore, many of the dishes I endeavor to replicate come from having sampled the local cuisine at one point or time.

 The culinary peculiarities of places usually have roots dating back centuries and stem from rituals and other traditions that help define a people.

-In all cultures, recipes and dishes get passed down for generations and reflect traditions that have become an integral part of the society.
+In all cultures, recipes and dishes get passed down for generations and reflect traditions that have become an integral part of society.
 Often their stories have become woven into the fabric of family celebrations, religious observances, and holiday gatherings.
 And those recipes can make a region stand out from the surrounding areas.

 The ingredients usually have a tale to tell too.
 They provide a look into the history of the people, whether from long-held practices or new-found abilities.
 What may strike a person from one geographic region as odd is perfectly normal to the locals.

 In the cuisine as in the music, yummy Cajun food is spirited, spicy, lively, and full of authentic, hearty flavor, keeping with the Cajun reputation for a Joie de Vivre (joy of living), where hard work is appreciated as much as “passing a good time.”

 I get it.
 Some folks aren’t a fan of spicy foods.
 If you’re not a fan, you can still make this jambalaya in a mild version.
 Start with choosing a mild sausage that still has flavor.
 Next, omit the cayenne pepper and choose only bell peppers with a mild taste.

 For those who like it very spicy, add one or two minced jalapeno peppers, a habanero pepper, or chili pepper flakes.
 Or, to keep it simple, increase the cayenne pepper or add a little more hot sauce.